Dashlane/dashlane-cli/README.md

 Feel free to contribute to this project, fork and pull request your ideas.
 Don't include work that is not open source or not from you.

-**Warranty note**: Dashlane CLI project is provided “as is,” without warranty of any kind, either express or implied.
-Neither Dashlane, Inc. nor its affiliates, employees or contractors warrant that Dashlane CLI will meet your requirements, operate as required without error or provide future updates.
-Dashlane, Inc. does not provide customer support on this project.
-The community is invited to submit bugs and improvements in the issues and pull requests sections of this repository.